 Burg Hohenzollern is one of Germany’s most imposing castles.
 Each year, it welcomes over 300,000 visitors from around the world.
 With its many turrets and battlements rising dramatically above the town of Hechingen, it is an architectural masterpiece of the 19th century and a must-see when visiting the region.

-Standing at a picturesque location – atop a 234m high mountain surrounded by vast green fields, Burg Hohenzollern is undoubtedly one of its kind.
-The neo-Gothic castle is the ancestral seat of the mighty House of Hohenzollern who ruled over Hohenzollern, Brandenburg, Prussia, the German Empire, and Romania for centuries.
+Standing at a picturesque location – atop a 234m high mountain surrounded by vast green fields, Hohenzollern Castle is one of its kind.
+The neo-Gothic stronghold is the ancestral seat of the mighty House of Hohenzollern which ruled over Hohenzollern, Brandenburg, Prussia, the German Empire, and Romania for centuries.

-Burg Hohenzollern was presumedly built in the first decade of the 11th century.
+Burg Hohenzollern was presumed built in the first decade of the 11th century.
 But by the 13th century, it was completely destroyed.
 Its size and appearance, therefore, remain unknown.
-From 1454, the second Burg Hohenzollern was constructed on the same location, bigger and more fortified than before.
+In 1454, the second Burg Hohenzollern was constructed in the same location, bigger and more fortified than before.

 How to get to Hohenzollern Castle from Stuttgart

 - Burg Hohenzollern is located 60 kilometers southwest of Stuttgart.
 Frequent trains link Stuttgart Hbf with Hechingen Hbf (Duration: 60 minutes).
 From Hechingen Hbf, take bus 307 to the castle’s car park.
 The buses are timed to coincide with the trains.

 - Baden-Württemberg Ticket is highly recommended for this trip because it grants unlimited travel (both buses and trains) throughout the entire region in one day.
 Up to five persons can use this ticket.
 The price starts at 24€ for one person and goes up to 48€ for five people.